What is an English Literature Degree?

 “Every professional career wants you to read something and have a comprehensive understanding of the material,” Lee said.
 “Those are all the things that are learned studying English.”

-Think of an English literature degree as a vehicle driving you towards a fuller understanding of the human experience and equipping you with a toolset used beyond the classroom.
+Think of an English literature degree as a vehicle driving you toward a fuller understanding of the human experience and equipping you with a toolset used beyond the classroom.
 The skills, knowledge and empathy you cultivate are intellectual and life assets, offering a nuanced understanding of the world and an edge in building your career.

 Discover more about SNHU's online English degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.